In this tutorial, you will learn how to display ads for mobile devices or specific browser sizes in your WordPress site using Advanced Ads.

-For test purposes you can use the dummy banner code I already mentioned in the first method above.
+You can use the dummy banner code I already mentioned in the first method above for test purposes.

-After installing the Responsive Ads add-on you can see the Display by browser size section in your Visitors Conditions meta box.
+After installing the Responsive Ads add-on, you can see the Browser Width section in your Visitors Conditions meta box.

 - enable check for device size

-- set the range of width the browser must have in order to display the ad
+- set the range of width the browser must have to display the ad

 - choose a fallback method in case the browser width is still unknown